 - Find out about upcoming events from the park website, and get tickets there too.

-How To reach Garuda Wisnu Kencana Cultural Park by Public Transport
+How to Reach Garuda Wisnu Kencana Cultural Park

 - Drive to here.